sapana-roehampton/OS-Coursework/week1.md

 ## 1. Overview of Week 1

-This week focused on setting up the server environment required for the Operating Systems coursework.
-I installed Ubuntu Server 24.04 LTS inside VirtualBox on my Windows laptop, configured basic system settings, explored the Linux terminal for the first time, and collected essential system information using basic Linux commands.
-This setup created the foundation for all future security, monitoring, and performance tasks in later weeks.
+This week was primarily about setting up the server side of the IT infrastructure that is needed for Operating Systems Coursework.
+I set up Ubuntu Server 24.04 LTS within Virtual Box on my Window labtop as well as configured some basic system settings , I got to use linux terminal for my first time and harvest necessary information by using basic linux commands .
+This laid the ground work for all security, monitoring ,and performance activities in the future weeks to come.

 ---

 ## 2. System Architecture Diagram

-This diagram represents the system architecture implemented for this project.
-The Ubuntu Server 24.04 LTS runs as a headless virtual machine inside VirtualBox and is accessed securely from the Windows workstation using SSH over a NAT network.
+This diagram shows the system setup for this project.
+An Ubuntu Server 24.04 LTS operates as a headless virtual machine in VirtualBox.
+It is accessed securely from a Windows workstation using SSH over a NAT network.

-The following diagram represents the setup I created for Week 1.
+Diagram below illustrates the configuration I set up for your reference on the first week.

 **System Architecture Diagram**